Sep 20, 2024

 To illustrate this, let’s look at some examples from big YouTubers.

-How big YouTubers use outliers with true demand to produce a viral video
+How big YouTubers use outliers to produce a viral video

 Why did it work?
 It all comes down to supply, demand, crowded competition and spin-offs.
 Let’s explain it in much simpler terms and break it down.